bassmanitram/actions-for-nautilus/configurator/help.md

 In this example, the **Start HTTP server here** action only applies to directories.

-The available filetypes are defined by Gnome itself and are, therefore, presented in a selection list:
+The available filetypes are defined by Gnome itself and are, therefore, presented as a selection list:

 ![Available file types](images/available-filetypes.png)

 You will notice that "negative" versions of the file types are also available - the selected files must NOT be of such file types.

-The most useful filetypes are likely to be `directory`, `file` and `symbolic link` and, as such, a "macro" filetype is available - `standard` - which encapsulates all three.
+The most useful filetypes are likely to be `directory`, `file`, and `symbolic link` and, as such, a "macro" filetype is available - `standard` - which encapsulates all three.

 As with [mimetypes](#mimetypes), mixing negative and standard rules could be confusing, however